HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 “Less phone time during work.”

-Quiet spaces, fewer background distractions, and greater control over the immediate workspace were commonly described as important for focus.
+Quiet spaces, reduced background distraction, and greater control over immediate surroundings were commonly described as important for sustaining attention.

 “Quiet, private work space.”